 Clothing regulations in the school are established for safety reasons and in order to maintain a suitable school atmosphere.
+Clothing should allow for individual expression.
+It should be comfortable and allow a student to participate safely in classes.
 The following guidelines should help you decide what is appropriate.

-- 1. Students must dress in an appropriate manner, not in clothing that is more appropriate for the beach or an evening party. - 2.
-Students must wear shoes at all times--no roller blades, or skateboards allowed anywhere in the school. - 3.
-Students must wear gym strip in physical education classes--no black marking running shoes. - 4.
+- 1. Students must dress in an appropriate manner that is reasonable for school and/or a workplace - 2.
+Students must wear shoes/footwear at all times

+- 3. Students must wear gym strip in physical education classes-only non-marking running shoes permitted. - 4.
 Students may be required to wear special safety clothing in areas such as labs and shops. - 5.
-Students must not wear inappropriate slogans or "badges" and name brands promoting inappropriate substances. - 6.
-Students must not wear clothing that has references to drugs, alcohol, sex, rude or racist language.
+Students must not wear any clothing that: - a. has inappropriate slogans or "badges" - b. name brands promoting inappropriate/illegal substances - c. references or promotes drugs, alcohol, sex, rude, racist or sexist language - 6.
 Teachers, Counsellors and Administrative personnel will approach students who do not adhere to the above guidelines.